 - Excessive fees charged to create EHR interfaces or connections with other health IT.

 - Technical or nonstandard methods of implementing EHRs and other health IT that block the access, exchange or use of medical information.

-Yet, while the regulation addresses information-blocking issues by health IT vendors, physicians may also implicate the info blocking rule if they knowingly take actions that interfere with access, exchange or use of electronic health information (EHI), even if no harm materializes.
+Physicians may also implicate the information-blocking rule if they knowingly take actions that interfere with access, exchange or use of electronic health information (EHI), even if no harm materializes.
 The AMA is working with ONC to identify and reduce the rule’s complexity and unintended consequences, such as the rule’s requirement to release lab results without physician and patient review.

 Learn more: Find out about three EHR information-blocking tactics that can harm patients.
-Also, read this in-depth AMA summary of the ONC rule and a companion Centers for Medicare & Medicaid Services’ rule on patient access to data and interoperability.
+Also, read this in-depth AMA summary of the rule and a companion summary of the Centers for Medicare & Medicaid Services’ rule on patient access to data and interoperability.